Cleaning and Preservation of Coins - A Complete Guide, page 5

 Cleaning bronze and brass relics should be considered carefully, and the relics should be treated the same way as coins, tokens and medals.
 Leave the dirt on relics and artifacts until you bring them home and can examine and clean them with care.

-A Valuable Relic or Coin Should Not Be Cleaned This Way
+A Valuable Relic or Coin Should NOT Be Cleaned This Way

 It is extremely important to familiarize yourself with all types of coins that you might find in your area.
 For example, the current edition of the "Red Book" - A Guide Book of United States Coins by R.S.
 Yeoman is the best reference for learning about the US coin types and their histories, retail values, mintage totals and quick reference grading.
 There are many other fine books on the market which are definitive about specific types of coins for the specialized coin collector.